Print Edition - 2017-11-19 | News

 NRA to train 54,000 masons by mid-Jan ’18

-Nov 19, 2017-The National Reconstruction Authority (NRA) will be training 54,000 masons on building earthquake-resilient structures by mid-January 2018 to expedite the post-quake reconstruction of private homes.
+The National Reconstruction Authority (NRA) will be training 54,000 masons on building earthquake-resilient structures from mid-January 2018 to expedite the post-quake reconstruction of private homes.

 NRA Spokesperson Yam Lal Bhoosal said the authority had directed the Ministry of Urban Development and Central Level Project Implementation Units (CLPIUs) to publicise about the training programme.
 Masons from other districts may participate in the training, the authority said.